menu

 Overview

 Chesapeake City is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 740 people and just one neighborhood, Chesapeake City is the 236th largest community in Maryland.
-Much of the housing stock in Chesapeake City was built prior to World War II, making it one of the older and more historic towns in the country.
+Chesapeake City has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce